Jhay1212/Philippines-History-Supplementary-Module/Readme.md

 Create a database named kasaysayan
 The php db_connection.php will handle the connection as long the database name is correct

+You must have 'notosans' font in order to render Baybayin text

 If your using XAMPP you can import the table for ease of use

 ## Features